Chapter 1 : Prologue

 Background: Font color:

 She disembarked safely.
-I was sorry to see her go; it was nice to have a passenger without the fatalistic view of the world we all have here.
-She is trusting and hopeful, for in her world, war is over.
-But in ours, it is just beginning.
-I almost wish she was staying behind to keep our spirits up Ė or that we could go with her.
+I was sorry to see her go; she had begun to seem like one of the crew.
+I think she was sorry to go, too: a lot of uncertainty awaits her at the other end.
+But she knew what she was getting into.
+Part of me wishes she was staying behind to keep our spirits up Ė or that we could go with her and avoid this war thatís started.
 But I know as well as she does what will happen if we all cross over with her.
 Lily tried to change history and see what could have been, and only burned in the end.

 Shipís functions appear to be running as normal, but I sense that something is not right Ė like time is catching up with us and we are slowly disappearing.
 It is possible that this will all be erased and I will never remember this log entry.